Psychology Graduate Student Research

-Katrina Hamilton received the first place prize in Psychology at the Student Research and Creative Activity Expo at Ohio University and also received the first place prize from the Appalachian Rural Health Institute at the Student Research and Creative Activity Expo at Ohio University.
+Katrina Hamilton received the first place prize in Psychology at the Student Research and Creative Activity Expo at Ohio University and also received the first place prize from the Appalachian Institute to Advance Health Equity Science at the Student Research and Creative Activity Expo at Ohio University.

 Andrew Manigault received a Graduate Student Research Award from the Society for Health Psychology and was one of five students selected for the John Cady Graduate Fellowship from Ohio University.

 Samantha Margherio received a Student Enhancement Award, an American Psychological Foundation – Graduate Student Scholarship, and a Psi Chi - Mamie Phipps Clark Diversity Research Grant.

 Theresa Egan was selected to receive an OHIO Student Enhancement Award to support her research.
 Her project is titled “Examining Elementary School Teacher Preferences for School-Based Intervention Characteristics and Implementation Supports for Youth with Attention-Deficit/Hyperactivity Disorder.”

 Shelby Martin was awarded the RSH Dissertation Scholarship.

 Andrew Manigault received a College of Arts & Sciences Graduate Student Research Fund Award from Ohio University and American Psychological Association Dissertation Research Award.

 Gina Sacchetti was selected to receive an OHIO Student Enhancement Award to support her research.
 Her project is titled “Predicting Risky Sexual Behaviors in College Students: A Daily Diary Study.”